Painted Christmas Cookies

 How To Make Colors For BEFORE Baking Method

 Buy assorted colors of food coloring in liquid or gel form.
 Use a very small bowl for each color you plan to make.
 Break an egg, separate the yolk from the white and place the yolk in one of the small bowls.
 Continue this until you have an egg yolk for each color in its own bowl.
-To each egg yolk in their separate bowls, add 1/4 teaspoon of evaporated (not condensed) milk, and a few drops of food coloring, until you reach the desired shade of red, green, blue, and yellow.
+To each egg yolk in their separate bowls, add and stir in 1/4 teaspoon of evaporated (not condensed) milk, and a few drops of food coloring, until you reach the desired shade of red, green, blue, and yellow.
 If you are making purple, mix a few drops of red and a few drops of blue in another small bowl until the desired shade of purple is reached.
 If you are making orange, mix a few drops of red and yellow in another small bowl until the desired shade of orange is reached.
 Later, make yourself an egg white omelet from the egg whites left over, to celebrate.
 Since you’ve been so good, you can eat more cookies.

 Let the Kids Participate